HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/sr-08/index.md

 # Supply Chain Risk Management
 ## SR-08 - Notification Agreements

-Establish agreements and procedures with entities involved in the supply chain for the system, system component, or system service for the [Selection (one or more): notification of supply chain compromises; results of assessments or audits; [Assignment: organization-defined information]].
+Establish agreements and procedures with entities involved in the supply chain for the system, system component, or system service for the [the notification of supply chain compromises and results of assessments or audits on] [ACF-defined information].

 ## OPS Implementation